 Randy Rogers Band – SOLD OUT!

-We look forward to welcoming Randy Rogers Band to Billy Bob’s Texas on Saturday, February 12 We offer a one-of-a-kind experience in the heart of the Fort Worth Stockyards!
+We look forward to welcoming the Randy Rogers Band to Billy Bob’s Texas on Saturday, February 12.
+We offer a one-of-a-kind experience in the heart of the Fort Worth Stockyards!
 While you’re here check out the Honky Tonk Kitchen, Billy Bob’s gift store, and the Handprint Wall of Fame!

 Randy Rogers Band at 10:00 PM on the Main Stage